Safeguarding - Where to go for help

 The Designated Safeguarding Team at SST Maidstone-

-Mrs G Gidley - Deputy Headteacher
+Mrs J Rodell-Jones - DSL, Deputy Headteacher

-Mr R Royston - Headteacher
+Mr R Royston - DDSL, Headteacher

-Mr C Payne - Assistant Headteacher
+Mr C Payne - DDSL, Assistant Headteacher

-Mrs J Derrick - Assistant Headteacher
+Mrs J Derrick - DDSL, Assistant Headteacher

 In periods of time when the school is closed, you may find yourself in need of safeguarding advice.
 If you have an immediate safeguarding concern, please phone 999 in the first instance for support.